-- 1 Turn HARMONY/ECHO on.
+1 Turn HARMONY/ECHO on.

-- Image: State of the state

-- 2 Turn ACMP on (page 28).

-- 3 Play a chord with your left hand and play some notes in the right-hand range of the keyboard.
+- 2 Turn ACMP on (page 28). - 3 Play a chord with your left hand and play some notes in the right-hand range of the keyboard.

-The CVP-206/204 has various Harmony/Echo types (page 138).
+The CVP-205/203 has various Harmony/Echo types (page 135).
 The Harmony/Echo type may change according to the selected MAIN voice.

-- For details about Harmony/ Echo types, refer to the separate Data List. - Harmony/Echo is just one of the many Voice Effects you can use.
-Try out some of the other effects and see how they can enhance your performance (page 61).
+• Harmony/Echo is just one of the many Voice Effects you can use.
+Try out some of the other effects and see how they can enhance your performance (page 58).